SleeplessCat182/youtube_downloader/README.md

 # Youtube Downloader

 The script exists with a purpose of downloading multiple videos from youtube and store in a specific folder.
 Feel free to edit the script to satisfy your use.
+I can not do this without the help of pytube package, please check their github also: https://github.com/pytube/pytube

+Currently, the script only supports downloading mp3 files ( I have converted from mp4 to mp3 since pytube don't support that directly )

+## Dependecies
+1. python
+2. ffmpeg

 ## Installation
 1. clone the repo